 ✗ Takes longer to build than other materials

 ✗ Very expensive

 ✗ More chemicals required to reduce pH levels

 Above-ground pools are generally less expensive than in-ground pools, making them a budget-friendly addition to your backyard.
 Another appealing factor to consider is that most above-ground pools come in a DIY kit with easy instructions.
-On average, an above-ground pool kit will cost between $1,463 and $6,150.
+On average, an above-ground pool kit costs between $1,460 and $6,150.

 One downside to an above-ground pool is that it may not always be well-suited to become a semi-inground pool.
 Additionally, converting an above-ground pool into a semi-inground system requires a professional.

 Above-ground pools come in three different materials: steel, resin, and aluminum.

 ✓ Most affordable

 ✗ Susceptible to oxidation and corrosion